 - Third offense: Student receives an F for the course.

-- Fourth offense: Student is expelled from the college.
+- Fourth offense: Student is expelled from the University.

 Students, faculty, and staff must also be cognizant of and avoid copyright infringement.
 Copyright infringement is using someone else’s ideas or material, which may include a song, a video, a movie clip, a piece of visual art, a photograph, or other creative works, without authorization or compensation, if compensation is appropriate.
 The use of copyright material without permission is against federal law, and penalties may include fines and/or imprisonment.